Dragoș Iliescu: Service in scientific organizations

 In Romania, Iliescu has participated in various scientific and professional organizations, holds leadership positions in two of them.
 He is a co-founder of the Romanian Association of Industrial and Organizational Psychology and served as a council member for two terms, from 2002 to 2010 and again from 2013 to 2020.
 He was the association's president from 2010 to 2013.
 Additionally, he has held the position of Secretary-General of the Romanian Psychological Association since 2017.

 Internationally, Iliescu has held leadership positions in several scientific and professional organizations.

 He has served as a council member of the International Test Commission from 2008 to 2018, during which he held the position of council member, secretary-general, and president.
 His tenure as president represents the highest position in a professional international association held by a Romanian.
 In 2018, he was recognized for his contribution to the International Test Commission and was named "Fellow of the ITC."

 As of May 2019, Iliescu serves as the treasurer of the European Association for Work and Organization Psychology.
 He has been the president of Division 2 (Psychology Assessment and Evaluation) of the International Association of Applied Psychology (IAAP) since 2022, having held the position of President-Elect since 2018.
 Additionally, he has been the Secretary-General of the European Network for Organizational Psychology (ENOP) since 2023.

 He has served as editor-in-chief of the European Journal of Psychological Assessment from 2021 to 2024. and is currently the Editor-in-Chief of Intelligence (co-Editor with Samuel Greiff).

-Controversy over the editorship of the journal Intelligence

-Since January 2025, Dragoș Iliescu has been editor of the journal Intelligence, together with Samuel Greiff.
-In protest at their appointment, about 80% of the former members of Intelligence’s international editorial board resigned.

-The new editors were criticized by their predecessors and the editorial board for not being sufficiently qualified in intelligence research.
-Furthermore, both were criticized for not supporting the scientific mission of the journal and of intelligence research—for example, for seeking to mix scientific criteria with political ones.

-One of the former editors wrote:

-“... new editors who did not self-identify as intelligence researchers and who had no connection to the broader intelligence research community.
-Inquiries by editorial board members to Elsevier and the new editors were ignored or received replies which were non-responsive to the concerns raised.
-For these reasons, there was a mass resignation of the editorial board of Intelligence, and most board members who resigned then joined ICA’s editorial board.”